If you’re struggling as a novice student of Mandarin, enjoying some Chinese-language cartoons may be more helpful than you ever imagined.

 Utilizing Chinese cartoons is also the perfect introduction to Mandarin for kids, especially if they’re learning the language with an adult.
 In fact, this could be an excellent way for you to bond with your child!

 Want to learn Chinese with cartoons?
-We found nine simple, entertaining shows for cartoon lovers of any age.
+I found nine simple, entertaining shows for cartoon lovers of any age.

 How Can Chinese Cartoons Help Me Learn Mandarin?